Ironmonkeynuts/tolkien_forum/README.md

 2. Guest users register for an account → become a Member, gain a profile and log in to leave comments.
 3. Members leave comments → receive a pending approval notification.
 4. Members view own profile → add an avatar and write a bio.
+5. Members browse community profiles of other members → read bios and view articles of profiles belonging to Content Creators
 5. Members apply to be Content Creators → receive a pending approval notification.
-6. Content Creators create, update, and manage articles → present ideas to start conversations.
+6. Content Creators create, update, and manage articles → present ideas to start fresh conversations.
 7. Content Creators view existing own articles in profile → edit own articles.
 8. Members and Content Creators apply to become a Moderator → receive a pending approval notification.
-9. Moderators approve or disapprove articles, comments and profiles → manage user interactions.
+9. Moderators and Admin approve or disapprove articles, comments and profiles → manage user interactions.

 #### 4. Skeleton